Musk Sends Mixed Messages On Twitter Deal, Pressuring Shares - UrduPoint

 In an early morning tweet, Musk said the $44 billion takeover was "temporarily on hold," pending questions over the social media company's estimates of the number of fake accounts or "bots."
 That sent Twitter's stock plunging 25 percent.

 Two hours later, the unpredictable Tesla chief executive added a tweet, saying "Still committed to acquisition."
-Shares recovered but around midday were still off 8.2 percent at $41.38.
+Shares recovered a bit, but traded in the red throughout Friday's session, finishing down nearly 10 percent at $40.72.

 While the reliability of user figures is an important benchmark for assessing revenues of Twitter and other social media companies, analysts generally interpreted Musk's messages as an attempt to pull out of the deal or to try to force a lower price.